FAQ Commercial and Farm Trucks Vehicle Services

 No. The fees were reduced in 2006 to a 14.35 percent surcharge and have remained at that rate.

-I just received an invoice for the 2016 renewal.
+I just received an invoice for the next year's renewal.
 Do I have to pay now?

-The invoice for the 2016 renewal must be paid before April 1, 2015.
-If you mail the payment, make sure a copy of the invoice is attached and is received by the Secretary of State's office no later than March 1, 2015.
+The invoice for any renewal must be paid before April 1.
+If you mail the payment, make sure a copy of the invoice is attached and is received by the Secretary of State's office no later than March 1.
 Please pay attention to any special wording on your invoice.
 A "certified check or secured funds required" notation means that your personal or business check will not be accepted without an irrevocable letter of credit from the financial institution that the check is drawn upon.
-Other acceptable payments include cash (in person only), credit or debit cards, money orders or cashier's checks.
+Other acceptable payments include cash (in person only), credit or debit cards (not allowed to satisfy Certified Fund requirements), money orders or cashier's checks.

 I do not plan to renew my registrations.
 What is required?